hn-88/FDOCT/README.md

 	BscanFFTxml2ms.cpp   - helper to convert output xml files to multiple Matlab compatible m files, each with a single variable

 	CMakeLists.txt       - configuration file for the cmake environment

+	CMakeLists.txt.qhy   - rename this as CMakeLists.txt if building with qhy support

+	CMakeLists.txt.webcam   - rename this as CMakeLists.txt if building without qhy, supporting only a webcam

 	multicamtest.cpp     - an attempt to use multiple QHY cameras at once - does not work.